nathanpainchaud/graph-neural-networks/README.md

 > same Hydra run and then aggregate the results of these jobs.
 By sweeping over the different folds with this sweeper,
 > we support cross-validation with Optuna.
 >
-> This is all handled already in the predefined Optuna config `graph_level_optuna` for graph-level models.
-However, if
+> This is all handled already in the predefined Optuna config `graph_classification_optuna` for graph-level models.
-> you want to support this in your own Optuna config, all you have to do is to use the predefined `cross_validation`
+> However, if you want to support this in your own Optuna config, all you have to do is to use the predefined
-> config for `serial_sweeper`, and make sure that `data/split=kfold` is used to split the data into multiple folds.
+> `cross_validation` config for `serial_sweeper`, and make sure that `data/split=kfold` is used to split the data into
+> multiple folds.
 >
 > ```bash
 > gnn-train [...] hparams_search=<YOUR_OPTUNA_CONFIG> data/split=kfold serial_sweeper=cross_validation